ordina-jworks/ordina-jworks.github.io/_posts/2018-11-01-Inter-service-communication.md

 # Communication with OpenFeign
 To understand the basics of inter-process communication, we need to look at what kind of interactions we can do.
-OpenFeign, a declarative HTTP client by Netflix simplifies our way of interacting with other services.
+[OpenFeign](https://github.com/OpenFeign/feign){:target="_blank"}, a declarative HTTP client by Netflix simplifies our way of interacting with other services.
 When we decide that it is time to decompose our modulith because of numerous reasons, we would have to look for a way to handle our inter-process communication.

 # Setup